sapo83/Scripts/R/README.md

 ### R Scripts

-get.level.GO.terms.Rmd - Gets all GO terms are a certain level.
+get.level.GO.terms.Rmd - Gets all GO terms at a certain level.
 Currently set up for 6th level GO terms.
 Can be changed to accomodate other levels

 scrape.html.tbl.Rmd - Scrapes an HTML table into a data frame for further manipulation in R